a-sitnik/tetris/README.md

 Python helloworld game

 #### What for?
-Just for understanding how games work
+* For understanding how everything move inside games
-Another motivation is to check if my non-orthodox collision detection works for real
+* To check if my non-orthodox collision detection works for real